shaunakg08/English-Dictionary-Chrome-Extension/README.md

 <h1>English Dictionary -Chrome Extension</h1>

-## A Chrome Extension that allows you to easily look up the definition of a term without having to switch tabs, saving you time.
+## A Chrome Extension that allows you to easily look up the definition of a term without having to switch tabs, saving your time.
 <br>
 <p align="center"  ><img  width="15%" src="logo.png" alt="Coding"></p>
 <hr>